-To ensure spots on our popular 4 and 5 sea kayak trips is best done well before the season starts.
-This ensures you of the and equipment you wish to rent are available, start planning your sea kayak trip well in advance.
-We recommend you reserve your kayaks a minimum of two months prior to your departure dates.
-Early booking helps us ensure that we have the kayaks, gear and transport you want for the dates request ed.
+To ensure available for sea kayak trips on the your preferred dates it's best done in advance of summer.
+This ensures that you get your trip setup well before May rolls around.
+Advance planning ensures a successful trip.
+We recommend you reserve transport and kayaks a minimum of two months prior to your departure dates.
+Early booking helps us ensure that we have the kayaks, gear and transport you want for the dates you requested.
 And we can work out an kinks or changes prior to departure.

 Your Level of Experience… We are looking for a track record of recent experience paddling on fresh or salt water in canoes or kayaks.
 Tell us how recent you have been actively paddling in waters like the ones you will encounter on a trip into JS or the Broughtons..
 If you haven’t been paddling for a few years we encourage you to take a refresher course, a guided tour or get out on the water with a friend before you venture into our neck of the woods.
 We are looking for recent experience on water, CURRENT Paddle Canada Certification, BCU Certification, USA-ACA Certification or other recent training courses.

 The weather patterns of Johnstone Strait and the Broughtons are variable but predictable..
 This merits a healthy respect every day you plan to venture out on the water.
 Planning, caution and preparation are the essentials to a positive paddling experience on the waters of North Vancouver Island.
 We require that you document your experience and the same for all who rent from us.